cybusio/example-how-to-connect-aws-iot-core-and-iot-greengrass/README.md

-# Cybus Learn - AWS IoT
+# How to Integrate Connectware with AWS IoT Core and AWS IoT Greengrass

 This repository describes how to connect AWS IoT Core or AWS IoT Greengrass.